-Bullying and SAVE (Safe Schools Against Violence in Education) Legislation

-Child Abuse Recognition

-Needs of students with disabilities, including autism

-Blood Borne Pathogens

-Fire Safety and AED Training
+Bullying and SAVE (Safe Schools Against Violence in Education) Legislation Child Abuse Recognition Needs of students with disabilities, including autism Blood Borne Pathogens Fire Safety and AED Training OSHA Requirements English Language Learners (ELL)

-OSHA Requirements

-English Language Learners (ELL)

-• Participation of all Special Education faculty in professional learning events specific to their discipline including but not limited to the following:

-IEP Writing

-NYSAA mandated training, work sessions, and collegial reviews

-Program reviews

-Transition workshops

-• Participation of all Pre-K-12 faculty in professional learning events that support the implementation of Response to Intervention, including but not limited to:

-Formative Assessments

-Computer-based assessment and progress monitoring programs

-Standards-based reporting

-- Participation of all Pre-K-12 faculty in professional learning events designed to strengthen the understanding of the unique needs of our student population and create an atmosphere of safety and tolerance for all members of the Allegany-Limestone Central School District community. - Participation of staff in certification and job responsibility specific training required for the fulfillment of state requirements and their responsibilities (transportation staff, maintenance staff, speech educator, food service staff, etc.)
+- Participation of all Special Education faculty in professional learning events specific to their discipline including but not limited to the following: - IEP Writing NYSAA mandated training, work sessions, and collegial reviews Program reviews Transition workshops - Participation of all Pre-K-12 faculty in professional learning events that support the implementation of Response to Intervention, including but not limited to: - Formative Assessments - Computer-based assessment and progress monitoring programs - Standards-based reporting - Participation of all Pre-K-12 faculty in professional learning events designed to strengthen the understanding of the unique needs of our student population and create an atmosphere of safety and tolerance for all members of the Allegany-Limestone Central School District community.

-Provisions for School Violence Prevention and Intervention Training
+Provisions for School Violence Prevention and Intervention Training, Child Abuse Recognition, the Needs of Children with Autism, and Dignity for All Students Act

 Allegany-Limestone Central School District is committed to hiring teachers who have fulfilled the requirements of certification, including participation in workshops covering school prevention and intervention.

 Such workshops shall consist of at least two clock hours of training that includes but is not limited to, study in the warning signs within a developmental and social context that relate to violence and other troubling behaviors in children; the statutes, regulations, and policies relating to a safe nonviolent school climate; effective classroom management techniques and other academic supports that promote a nonviolent school climate and enhance learning; the integration of social and problem solving skill development for students within the regular curriculum; intervention techniques designed to address a school violence situation; and how to participate in an effective school/community referral process for students exhibiting violent behavior.